 Shampoo & Conditioner Bars Cut Down on Packaging, Weight, & Your Carbon Footprint

 Shampoo and conditioner bars are all the rage, and with good reason – they eliminate the need for wasteful plastic packaging.
+If you can cut down on plastic bottles by avoiding liquid shampoo, every bar of soap sends less to landfills.
 Your personal care purchases can have an immediate effect on the environment in the following way: